 Step 6: Paint the perfect boarder

 Carefully remove the painter’s tape from the edge of the wreath.
 Warming up the epoxy with a heat gun will help with an easy tape removal.
 Sand off any sharp edges and brush off the dust with a clean rag or large paint brush.
 Flip the panel over to mask off the back of the wreath and flip it over again to cut off the excess tape.
 For extra leak protection, brush on a thin layer of varnish where the tape meets the panel.
 Once dry, carefully paint the boarder of the wreath with a chocolate brown acrylic paint.
 I had to apply two layers for an opaque finish.
 After your paint has dried completely, brush off the panel with a clean dry rag to remove any dust.
-Pour on the final layer of clear Table Top Pro epoxy and let cure for at least 24 hours before moving on to the next step.
+Pour on the final layer of clear Table Top Pro epoxy resin and let cure for at least 24 hours before moving on to the next step.

 Step 7: Finishing the back of the wreath